 What’s the difference between a Civil Partnership and Marriage?
+Would you prefer to be legally united but not married?

 Did you know that in 2019 the Civil Partnership (opposite Sex Couples) Regulation 2019 allowed opposite sex partners to also enter into civil partnerships.
 This made everything equal for opposite-sex and same-sex couples.
 As of December 31st 2019 any couple could enter into a civil partnership.